backstage/backstage/contrib/docs/tutorials/heroku-deployment.md

----
-id: heroku
-title: Deploying with Heroku
-sidebar_label: Heroku
-description: How to deploy Backstage to Heroku
+# Deploying Backstage to Heroku
----

 Heroku is a Platform as a Service (PaaS) designed to simplify application deployment.